-Infringement proceedings cannot be brought unless started within:
+Patent infringement proceedings cannot be brought unless started within:

-- (a) three years from the day on which the relevant patent is granted; or - (b) six years from the day on which the infringing act was done, whichever period ends later.
+- (a) three years from the day on which the relevant patent is granted; or - (b) six years from the day on which the infringing act was carried out.

+The deadline is whichever period ends later.